-When considering a company’s assets, most people are likely to think about physical assets; buildings, office equipment, cars, subsidiaries etc, Others may also think about virtual assets such as a company’s brand or its reputation.
+When considering a company’s assets, most people are likely to think about physical assets; buildings, office equipment, cars, subsidiaries etc, Others may also think about storage assets such as a company’s brand or its reputation.
 Then there are electronic assets: the corporate videos, product photographs, financial documents.
-Like the physical and virtual assets, electronic assets are all equally important to a business and in which companies invest much money and time.
+Like the physical and storage assets, electronic assets are all equally important to a business and in which companies invest much money and time.
 But what about other electronic documents and information?
 Information that helps build a picture of the company’s market, information about customers, customer service information and other knowledge based assets.

 We work in an economy that is increasingly more dependent on knowledge based information.
 How companies manage this information, how it can be found and researched can contribute to an organisation’s overall success.
 Many businesses do not manage their electronic documents or knowledge based information and thereby are unable to take advantage of this important company asset.